 The flow of benefits and costs are discounted with a 5% discount rate and alternatively with a 4% rate.
-The annual growth rate of the income is based on IMF statistics until 2016.
-For the rest of the evaluation period, the annual growth rate follows a random uniform variable with a minimum value of 1% and a maximum of 4%, independent between years.
+The annual growth rate of income is based on IMF statistics until 2016.
+For the rest of the evaluation period, the annual growth rate is assumed to be 2.5%.
 Prices are deflated with the Swedish CPI.
 Benefits and costs are assumed to be realized at the end of the year.
-Benefits and costs are expressed in $\notin$ 2010.
+Benefits and costs are expressed in \in 2010.
 The shadow multiplier of public funds is 1.
-Exchange rate 1 $\notin$ = 10 SEK.
+Exchange rate 1 \in = 10 SEK.

-Total investment costs are $\[mathcal{e}10,500,000\]$ (2008).
+Total investment costs are $\in 10.5$ billion (2008).
 Investment costs have been distributed during the construction period.
 VAT was not deducted, nor is cost overrun considered.
-The maintenance cost of the infrastructure is 100,000 $\[mathcal{e}/km\]$ in 2009 (de Rus et al., 2009), 50% of infrastructure maintenance costs correspond to labor and VAT is 25% during the whole period.
+The maintenance cost of the infrastructure is 100,000 \notin /km in 2009, 50% of infrastructure maintenance costs correspond to labor and VAT is 25% during the whole period.
 The tax is deducted from 50% of the non-labor maintenance costs.
-The operation and maintenance costs of the rolling stock per seat kilometer is 0.03 $\[mathcal{e}2010\]$ (de Rus et al., 2009).
-We assume that the labor cost share is 100% and alternatively that unit labor costs are constant or increase proportionally with real income.
+According to different sources in the rail industry, and considering the average wage in Sweden, the operation and maintenance costs of the rolling stock per seat-kilometer is assumed to be $\notin 0.06$ in $\notin 2010$.
+We assume that labor is the main component of this unit cost and that unit labor costs are constant or increase proportionally with real income.10

 The cost of the HSR rolling stock in Europe varies widely depending on several technical characteristics and capacity options as explained in Section 2.
-We assume that the cost of a train set follows a random uniform variable between €33,000 and €65,000 per seat in 2002.
+We assume that the cost of a train set is the average between the minimum and the maximum values in the database (\in 33,000 and \in 65,000 per seat in 2002).
 The average capacity per train is 370 seats (de Rus et al., 2009).
 VAT was not deducted in the acquisition of the rolling stock.
 The main reason is that the rolling stock is mostly an imported technology.
 The average life of a train is 30 years.

 The number of daily services required, given the demand, the travel time, the load factor, the length of the route and the hours of operation are computed according to de Rus et al. (2009).
 Based on a previous formula, applying a contingency factor (1.5) is required, in order to deal with operating and maintenance constraints.
 Moreover, trains cannot exceed a maximum number of kilometers per year (500,000 km.).
 Therefore, the final number of trains is computed as the maximum between these two previous rules.
 Operating train time includes the time between train-trips.
 It is assumed to be 15 minutes.
-We assume the load factor follows a random uniform variable between 0.6 and 0.7, and 17 hours of operation.
+We assume the load factor equal to 0.65 and 17 hours of operation.